 Digby practices in the area of litigation and dispute resolution.
-He appears regularly in the superior Courts, including as trial Counsel, and is rated by clients and peers as a leading dispute resolution lawyer.
+He appears regularly in the superior Courts, including as trial Counsel, and consistently over the last decade been rated by clients and peers as a leading dispute resolution lawyer.

 Digby seeks to focus on the important issues with a view to achieving a speedy resolution.
 He appreciates the need to consider carefully the commercial aspects of a dispute and not only the 'black letter' law.